urbit/azimuth-js/docs/api.md

 Generate a list of planets for as to send as invites NOTE that the returned list isn't guaranteed to contain exactly amount items,
-     it may return fewer in cases where not enough invites are available, or spawn limits are being hit
+     it may return fewer in cases where not enough invites are available, usable, or spawn limits are being hit

 **Kind**: static method of [<code>delegatedSending</code>](#module_delegatedSending)
 **Returns**: <code>Promise.&lt;Array.&lt;Number&gt;&gt;</code> - Pseudo-random list of planets that as can send